ASendellPrice/S-BG-S2_Software/TA1/Training_activity_1.md

 ![](gifs/change_file_content_nano.gif)

-An alternative method of making this change to the file would be to use the sed command to find and replace the text as shown in the screencast below.
-I also make use of the pattern matching command grep to show that BRCA2 has been removed from the list of green genes.
+An alternative method of making this change to the file would be to use the `sed` command to find and replace the text as shown in the screencast below.
+I also make use of the pattern matching command `grep` to show that BRCA2 has been removed from the list of green genes.

 ![](gifs/change_file_content_sed.gif)

 ## Change a file owner and permissions

-NEED TO ADD CHANGE OF OWNER
+File permissions refers to whether a file can be read, written (changed), or executed by a user.
+In some instances it may be appropriate to limit file permissions such as making a file read only.
+Making a file read only helps to ensure that the file is not accidently deleted or modified.
+Below I use the `chmod` command to make the list of green genes read only.
+I also make use of the `ls` command to confirm that file permisions have been changed.

 ![](gifs/chmod.gif)

+*ADD: change file owner*
+*UPDARE: chmod should be 444 (sets to read only for owner, group and others)

 ## Identify the process taking up the most memory

 ![](gifs/top_memory.gif)

 ## Check file system disk space usage
+The disk space usage of the file system can be checked, use the `df` command.
+The -H option provides human-readable output.

 ![](gifs/disk_usage.gif)